fluencelabs/ethglobal-web3jam-hackathon/README.md

 ### NFT Challenge  -- USD 2,000.00 for the best submission

 The NFT challenge offers two possibilities: dynamic NFT lifecycle management and off-chain NFT auctioning.
-Submissions in either category compete for the USD 2,000.00 price.
+Submissions in either category compete for the USD 2,000 prize.

 #### Dynamic NTF Lifecycle Management